 separate reports submitted to Parliament whenever necessary, as laid down in section 6 of the Act on the National Audit Office

 reports on the oversight of election campaign funding in connection with elections, as laid down in section 10(3) of the Act on a Candidate’s Election Funding

 annual reports on the oversight of political party funding, as laid down in section 9e(5) of the Act on Political Parties.

 The purpose of the reports to Parliament is to serve Parliament as well as possible in its duties laid down in the Constitution.
 The reporting implements the interaction between the Supreme Audit Institution and the supreme decision-making body, as laid down in international audit standards.
 The Parliament reports include the audit observations and conclusions that are most relevant for parliamentary work in an easy-to-read and easy-to-use format.
 The reports are developed in cooperation with the decision-makers.

 General principles for the development of quality management

-The National Audit Office will continue to revamp its quality management model as part of the implementation of its strategy.
+The revamped quality management model of the National Audit Office is being established as part of daily activities.
 The key observations and development needs related to quality management in each audit type will be submitted to the NAOF’s management forums for discussion.
-Quality management is based on the audit instructions.
+Quality management is based on the audit manual.
 Quality management is reported on annually in the financial report.
 As part of its quality management, the National Audit Office requests external experts, such as members of the Scientific Council, to assess the quality of selected audit reports.
 These external assessments are submitted to the NAOF’s management for information.